-However here’s a critical point: verify what you find out by checking each Medicare plan’s provider directory.
+Verify what you find out by checking each Medicare plan’s provider directory.
 Ensure that the directory shows that doctor in the network.
 Cross-referencing this information against the plan directory is so important.

 All too often we have people contact our agency after they tried to do this on their own.
 Inevitably they find out too late that the person in the doctor’s office gave them incorrect information.

 Which Companies Get the Best Medicare Supplement Reviews?

 Often our clients ask us who offers the best Medicare supplement plans in terms of financial ratings or customer service.
 This will vary based on the state you live in as not all carriers do business in every state.